-- 7. That In 1935, when the Government of India Act was promulgated, Assam was, Under Section 46(1), stated to be a Governor's province.
+7. That In 1935, when the Government of India Act was promulgated, Assam was, Under Section 46(1), stated to be a Governor's province.
 It was in this scenario that the Foreigners Act of 1946 was enacted under which the burden of proving whether a person is or is not a foreigner lies upon such person.
-At the commencement of the Constitution of India, Article 5 stated that every person who has his domicile in the territory of India and who was either born in the territory of India; or who has been ordinarily resident in the territory of India for not less than 5 years immediately preceding such commencement shall be a citizen of India. - 8.
-At this stage, the Immigrants (Expulsion from Assam) Act, 1950 was enacted to protect the indigenous inhabitants of Assam.
-The statement of objects and reasons of this Act says "during the last few months a serious situation had arisen from the immigration of a very large number of East Bengal residents into Assam.
+At the commencement of the Constitution of India, Article 5 stated that every person who has his domicile in the territory of India and who was either born in the territory of India; or either of whose parents were born in the territory of India; or who has been ordinarily resident in the territory of India for not less than 5 years immediately preceding such commencement shall be a citizen of India.
+Exception is made under Article 6 in respect of those who, or whose parents have migrated into India from Pakistan, before 19 July 1948.
+The base line date for being a citizen of India under the Constitution is 26th January 1950.